From Continuity to Smoothness

 -

-Basis vectors:
+Basis vectors.

-always written with lower indices, e.g. \(E_1, \ldots, E_n\).
+We always write these with lower indices, for example \(E_1, \ldots, E_n\).

 -

-Components of a vector with respect to a basis:
+Components of a vector with respect to a basis.

-always written with upper indices, e.g. \(v^1, \ldots, v^n\).
+We always write these with upper indices, for example \(v^1, \ldots, v^n\).

-Coordinates of a point \((x^1, \ldots, x^n) \in \mathbb{R}^n\) are
+Coordinates of a point \((x^1, \ldots, x^n) \in \mathbb{R}^n\) are written with upper indices.
+On

-consistency rule above: a point of \(\mathbb{R}^n\) is identifiable
+\(\mathbb{R}^n\) the reason is the consistency rule above.
+A point of \(\mathbb{R}^n\) is

-coincide with the components of that vector with respect to the
+with the components of that vector with respect to the standard basis and sit in the same

-On a general smooth manifold a point is not a vector — there is no
+On a general smooth manifold a point is not a vector.
+There is no canonical origin and no canonical

-canonical origin and no canonical position vector.
+position vector.
 The upper-index

 convention for local coordinates \((x^1, \ldots, x^n) = \varphi(p)\)